13 Types of Milk for Every Taste & Body Need

 This is also referred to as regular milk and consists of about 3.25% to 3.5% fat.
 It's called whole milk because it's the closest to the way it comes out of a cow before the milk is processed and hence is purer than all the other types of milk.

 It's also called whole milk due to its fat content.
 It is thick, creamy, and rich which makes it the perfect partner for a bowl of breakfast cereal in the morning.
+Or the perfect drink to tone down the spiciness of all the types of sausage you've fallen in love with.

 It's pasteurized and homogenized so that the ratio of fat and milk is the same as raw milk.
 After that, an eight-ounce glass of whole milk is supposed to have about 150 calories and about eight grams of fat.